People

 Founding member of Helsinki Centre for Global Political Economy

 Ylönen’s work – published in journals such as New Political Economy, Review of International Political Economy and Transnational Corporations Journal – has focused on a range of different topics such evolutionary approach to corporate power, global tax avoidance and its facilitators, global development issues, the history of economic ideas, and the ways in which the growing role of policy consultancies shape our democracies.
-Ylönen has published several books in Finnish, the most recent one examining the power of public affairs consultancies (co-authored with M. Mannevuo and N. Kari).
+Ylönen has published several books in Finnish, the examining the power of public affairs consultancies (co-authored with M. Mannevuo and N. Kari).
 University of Helsinki granted the 2019 PhD dissertation award to Ylönen and one of his articles won the 2015 Amartya Sen Prize awarded by Yale University.

 Hanna Kuusela